rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Treasury services at JP Morgan Chase Bank primarily in the Asia Pacific market.
 A strong inclination to work on data-driven approaches to solve governance and grassroot challenges and an opportunity to  create impact at scale brought her to Samagra.

-Currently, she is part of the Saksham Haryana-Education team.
+      Aditi is the Program Coordinator of the Saksham Haryana-Education team and manages its daily operations.
     image: /img/edited_aditi_headshot.jpg
     linkedInProfile: 'https://www.linkedin.com/in/aditi-phadnis93/'
     name: Aditi Phadnis